danielgraf/emvexplorer/README.md

 npm-start

-To package it as a .app file (and you can download a prepackaged on from here : http://link.temp) :
+To package it as a .app file (and you can download a prepackaged one from here : https://github.com/danielgraf/emvexplorer/releases/tag/v1.0.0) :

 electron-packager .
 EMVexplorer --platform=darwin -ignore=node_modules --arch=x64 --version=0.35.0 --overwrite